erichkeane/cpp-standards-proposals/constraining-concepts-overload-sets/constraining-concepts-overload-sets.md

 The only way for an author of such a constrained function to avoid this, at present, is to rewrite `formatLogarithmicValue` in such a way as to prevent the incorrect lookup.
-Unfortunately, this requires a level of C++  expertise regarding name lookup and overload resolution which is at odds with the level of expertise expected of the audience of Concepts, viz. the non-expert programmer.
+Unfortunately, this requires a level of C++  expertise regarding name lookup and overload resolution which is at odds with the level of expertise expected of the audience of Concepts, viz. the typical programmer.
 Such a rewrite might appear thus:

 ```